petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

    </module>
    ```

-1. Get the JDBC JAR from your DXP WAR (7.4+) or from the database vendor, and copy it to the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.
+1. Get the JDBC JAR from your DXP WAR (7.4+) or from the database vendor and copy it to the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.

 1. Update `module.xml` in the `$JBOSS_HOME/modules/com/liferay/portal/main` folder to declare the portal module and the JDBC JAR.